owensgl/intro-genomics/labs/lab_1.md

 on your computer.
 The Terminal is a window into which we will type commands.
 If you're using Windows, you'll need to download a separate program to access the shell.

 In future lessons, we will use an Owens' lab server allowing you to access large computing resources.
 Today, we are going to use a small virtual machine hosted by UVic.
-Open a web browser and go to https://uvic.syzygy.ca/jupyter/.
+Open a web browser and go to [UVic Syzygy Jupyter](https://uvic.syzygy.ca/jupyter/).
 Login using your UVic credentials.

 When you login, select "Terminal".
 You should see a blinking cursor and a screen similar to this: